-Students (individually or as a team) will be given the opportunity to present their innovations at the Innovation Showcase Wednesday, October 18, 2017, and compete for the $20,000 Michael G. Wells Entrepreneurial Scholars Award to help move their idea towards commercialization.
+Students (individually or as a team) will be given the opportunity to present their innovations at the Innovation Showcase, each October, and compete for the $20,000 Michael G. Wells Entrepreneurial Scholars Award to help move their idea towards commercialization.

 - Possess an idea that could change the way healthcare is practiced